 Prolonged exposure to cold temperatures can cause organ failure and lead to death.

-How Long Can Tropical Fish Survive In Cold Water
+How Long Can Tropical Fish Live In Cold Water?

 Although not advised, tropical fish should survive in cold water for 1 or 2 days providing the temperature is only around 10°F to 15°F below their suggested temperature.
 As long as the temperature change isn’t huge, water that is too cold is less harmful than water that is too warm.